 Accessing the device requires an 8-bit device address byte following a Start condition to enable the device for a read or write operation.
-Since multiple slave devices can reside on the serial bus, each slave device must have its own unique address so the master can access each device independently.

 The Most Significant four bits of the device address byte is referred to as the device type identifier.
 The device type identifier '1010' (Ah) is required in bits 7 through 4 of the device address byte (see Table 6-1).